 Before submitting your manuscript to Political Studies, please ensure you have read the Aims & Scope.

 Political Studies publishes rigorous and original work in all fields of political and international relations.
 The editors encourage a pluralistic approach to political science and debate among these different approaches.
 Articles should be no more than 9,000 words in length including all notes and references.
-Shorter research notes are also welcome.

 The SAGE Author Gateway has some general advice on how to get published, plus links to further resources.